The Clemson University Beckman Scholars Program

 In 2019, Clemson University was selected by the Arnold and Mabel Beckman Foundation as one of 13 institutions in the United States to receive a three-year Beckman Scholars Program Award.

 The program offers an intense and prolonged immersion in research to students in six departments under the guidance of one of fifteen faculty mentors in the College of Science and the College of Engineering, Computing and Applied Sciences.

-Each year, we will select one to three Beckman Scholars to begin research that will begin in the following summer.
-Additional scholars will be selected in each of the next two years.
+Each year, we will select one to three Beckman Scholars to begin research in the following summer.

-The current Beckman Scholars are Shaoni Dasgupta, working with Dr. Kerry Smith and Nathan Matzko, working with Dr. Michael Sehorn, both in the department of Genetics and Biochemistry.
+Two Beckman Scholars were selected in 2019: Shaoni Dasgupta, working with Dr. Kerry Smith and Nathan Matzko, working with Dr. Michael Sehorn, both in the department of Genetics and Biochemistry.

 - $18,200 student stipend ($6,800 in the first summer, $4,600 over the next Spring and Fall semesters, and $6,800 in the second summer)